We are welcoming women, non-binary, LGBTQ+ and PoC

 Pure Peak Grit was created in 2019, and tested by a group of inspiring mile-munching ladies (see how they got on here).

 PPG 2022 will start and finish in Sheffield, and will be segmented into more easily navigable sections, so there will be a few tweaks to the 2019 route.
-There will also be the inclusion of a place to sleep near the 300km point for those who need it.
+The current GPX file will be available to riders shortly before the event.
+There is inclusion of a halfway hall, providing shelter and refreshments near the midway point.

 There will be three time categories for riding PPG 2022: